Immigration to Guatemala: From Africa

 In Guatemala, Africans came as slaves in Spanish vessels during the seventeenth century, who replaced the forced labor of the indigenous.
-Later these slaves mixed with the indigenous women in the Caribbean region of Izabal, causing another type of mestizaje called Zambo, but in Guatemala they are called the Garifuna.
-After the English pirates took control in the island of St Vincent and Livingston, Spain did not let allow passage of other Europeans to Puerto Barrios.
+Later these slaves mixed with one another, with whites forming a new mix of race called Mulatos, and also mixed with the indigenous women in the Caribbean region of Izabal, causing another type of mestizaje called Zambo.
+Later a new group of mixed Amerindian-black Carib people arrived in Guatemala called the Garifuna.
+After the English pirates took control in the island of St Vincent and exiled the Garifuna.
+They arrived in Livingston.
+Spain did not let allow passage of other Europeans to Puerto Barrios.
 Santo Tomás was the only predominantly mestizo region of the Caribbean coast.
 Africans later arrived from the former French African colony of Santo Domingo to Izabal, although later the French move most of them to Trujillo, Honduras.
-However since the early 1970's, there have been migrants from various African countries such as Democratic Republic of Congo, Cameroon, Senegal and many more, passing through Guatemala and Mexico to reach the United States and some to a lesser extent have settled in Guatemala throughout time.
+However since the early 1970s, there have been migrants from various African countries such as Democratic Republic of Congo, Cameroon, Senegal and many more, passing through Guatemala and Mexico to reach the United States and some to a lesser extent have settled in Guatemala throughout time.